kewinshah25/kewinshah25/README.md

 ## Fantasy App

 In this app, I am planning to follow the principles (and potentially rules) of the Fantasy Premier League (soccer) website.
 Fetch live data from free soccer scoring APIs and maybe create my own rules but try to clone the working and add more and more features of the app as I move forward within the app.
 [To be continued...]

+## Ecommerce

+This one is gonna be huge IMO.